 Mazarin may not equip the pope, however their roster of famous clients includes the likes of Bill Clinton, Vladimir Putin, Charles de Gaulle and Jacques Chirac.
 While Gammarelli socks only come in four colors (white is delivered on special request), Mazarin currently offers long staple Egyptian fil’d ecosse cotton in 15 bright colors.
-While Mazarin offers classic shades like brown, navy blue, burgundy, beige and heather grey, they also offer a strong yellow, pink, vibrant orange, fruity Raspberry, light blue and last but not least green.
-Naturally they offer the vert académie (academy green) but also a slightly lighter, so-called Christmas tree green.
+While Mazarin offers classic shades like brown, navy blue, burgundy, beige and heather grey, they also offer a strong yellow, pink, vibrant orange, fruity Raspberry, light blue and, last but not least, green.
+Naturally, they offer the vert académie (academy green) but also a slightly lighter, so-called Christmas tree green.

 Just like the Gammarelli socks, the toes are hand linked and they are very airy, lightweight and knitted on a machine with 240 needles.
 The rib looks identical and the workmanship overall is very similar to Gammarelli.
-As one of our pictures proves, initially one could almost see through the socks when they were new.
-After a few washes they have shrunk a little bit and feel a little denser.
+As one of our pictures proves, one could initially almost see through the socks when they were new.
+After a few washes, they have shrunk a little bit and feel a little denser.
 When worn, they stretch out a little bit.

 After a long day of wear, they stayed on my calves and I can particularly recommend them for summer wear.